cosmic-utils/cupola/README.md

 ## Known Bugs/Issues
 - ~~Single image modal blocks the use of the rest of the UI.~~
 - While in gallery, no image selected, using the left and right arrow keys opens the single image modal to cycle the images.
+- Deleting an image, currently selected or not, while an image is selected doesn't always refresh the directory.